Lemnos: Modern period

 On 8 October 1912, during the First Balkan War, Lemnos became part of Greece.
-The Greek navy under Rear Admiral Pavlos Kountouriotis captured it after a brief action without any casualties from the Ottoman garrison, who were returned to Anatolia.
-Peter Charanis, born on the island in 1908, and later a professor of Byzantine history at Rutgers University, recounts when the island was liberated and Greek soldiers were sent to the villages and stationed themselves in the public squares.
-Some of the children ran to see what Greek soldiers looked like; "What are you looking at?" one of them asked; "At Hellenes," the children replied; "Are you not Hellenes yourselves?" a soldier retorted; "No, we are Romans;" which might seem odd at a first glance, but indicates that in parts of Greece the locals self-identified as a continuation of the Eastern, Greek-speaking part of the Roman Empire (Ρωμιοί), along with their Greek identity.
+The Greek navy, under Rear Admiral Pavlos Kountouriotis, captured the island after a brief action, without any casualties among the Ottoman garrison, who were returned to Anatolia.
+Peter Charanis, who was born on the island in 1908 and later became a professor of Byzantine history at Rutgers University, recounts the liberation of the island and the arrival of Greek soldiers, who were sent to the villages and stationed themselves in the public squares.
+Some of the children ran to see what Greek soldiers looked like.
+"What are you looking at?" one of the soldiers asked.
+"At Hellenes," the children replied.
+"Are you not Hellenes yourselves?" the soldier retorted.
+"No, we are Romans."
+Although this exchange might seem odd at first glance, it indicates that in parts of Greece, locals self-identified as a continuation of the Eastern, Greek-speaking part of the Roman Empire (Ρωμιοί), alongside their Greek identity.

-Moudros Bay became a forward anchorage for the Greek fleet, which enabled it to keep watch on the Dardanelles and prevent a foray by the Ottoman Navy into the Aegean.
+Moudros Bay became a forward anchorage for the Greek fleet, enabling it to keep watch over the Dardanelles and prevent a foray by the Ottoman Navy into the Aegean.
 The Ottomans' two attempts to achieve this were beaten back in the battles of Elli and Lemnos.
-Thus the Ottomans were prevented from supplying and reinforcing their land forces in Macedonia by sea, a critical factor in the success of the Balkan League in the war.
+The Ottomans were thus prevented from supplying and reinforcing their land forces in Macedonia by sea, a critical factor in the success of the Balkan League in the war.

-During World War I, in early 1915, the Allies used the island to try to capture the Dardanelles Straits, some 50 km away.
-This was done chiefly by the British and largely due to the urging of Winston Churchill.
-The harbour at Moudros was put under the control of British Admiral Rosslyn Wemyss, who was ordered to prepare the then largely unused harbour for operations against the Dardanelles.
+During World War I, in early 1915, the Allies used the island as a base for their attempt to capture the Dardanelles Straits, some 50 km away.
+This was done chiefly by the British, largely at the urging of Winston Churchill.
+The harbour at Moudros was placed under the control of British Admiral Rosslyn Wemyss, who was ordered to prepare the then largely unused harbour for operations against the Dardanelles.